crimsonredmk/ArchLinuxARM-TouchPad/Connect-via-USB-OTG.md

 A link is given below to a known working one.

-The reasoning behind this is that the TouchPad puts the USB port into "low power" sleep mode unless there is current flowing into it.
+The reasoning behind this is that the TouchPad puts the USB port into "low power" mode unless there is current flowing into it.
 So plugging in an OTG cable and a keyboard or even a powered hub won't work because you have no way of providing power to the USB port on the TouchPad, so the port will stay in sleep mode.
 The Y-cable solves this